tjburch/tjburch/README.md

 ### Currently Learning

 - Developing my Bayesian statistics knowledge, as well as learning some R by working through [Statistical Rethinking -  McElreath](https://github.com/tjburch/statistical-rethinking-notes)

+> This GitHub is where I keep my personal projects, prior professional work from my PhD lies in [this GitLab](https://gitlab.com/tjburch), and present professional work lies in institutionally protected GitLabs.

 <!--
 **tjburch/tjburch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.